rls-p4/SciDBR/README.md

 devtools::install_github("Paradigm4/SciDBR")
 ```

-Note!
-The SciDBR package depends on the RCurl R package, which in turn requires
-support for the curl library in your operating system.
-This might mean that
-you need to install a libcurl development library RPM or deb package on your
-OS.
-On RHEL and CentOS, this package is usually called `libcurl-devel` and on
-Ubuntu it's called `libcurl4-gnutls-dev`.

 The SciDB R package requires installation of a simple open-source HTTP network
 service called on the computer that SciDB is installed on.
 This service only
 needs to be installed on the SciDB machine, not on client computers that